 People don’t know what causes recurring shingles, but certain factors increase your chances of getting shingles again.

 People with weakened immune systems are more likely to get shingles again.
-One study determined that the rate of shingles recurrence was 12 percent among people with compromised immune systems.
+One study determined that the rate of shingles recurrence was among people with compromised immune systems.
 This is about 2.4 times higher than for those who didn’t have compromised immune systems.

 You may have a compromised immune system if you: